for a story from a past edition?

 | to throw out weak or fake

 cases at an early stage.
-Such actions usually have to go to a full
+Such actions usually have to go to

-frequently delaying justice.
+individuals and frequently delaying justice.

 The second aspect illustrated by the Brand case is that a judge can issue a prohibition against someone leaving the country and the subject of the order does not find out until he or she is at the airport.
 No one should be the subject of a secret judicial order.
 Each person should have the right to contest the order quickly before a judge.
 That means the the judiciary should notify the person who is the subject of the impedimento de salida order.
 Such orders should not languish in secret in the immigration computer system for months or years until someone has invested money in air tickets and travel.